 Why Sea Salt?

 Like fat, salt is often misunderstood.
 Many of us ‘crave salt’ because our bodies crave missing nutrients, which are actually absent from the refined salt.
 The composition of our blood and the other fluids in our bodies have an amazing similarity to seawater.
 Water and salt regulate the water content of the body and it’s been said there are ‘two oceans of water inside the body – one held inside the cells, and the other outside the cells’.
 Good health depends on a most delicate balance between the volume of these oceans.
 Achieving this balance is easier when you use natural, unrefined sea salt which is closest in structure to the fluids in our body.
+Pacific Harvest offers a delicious hot manuka smoked salt in the sea salt range.
 Read about Sea Salt’s Health Benefits.

 Why Kelp Salt?

 Natural sea salt has been found to be weak in the iodine so we mix our natural sea salt with New Zealand Kelp to make ‘Kelp Salt’, which combines the many health benefits of natural sea salt with those of kelp seaweed.
 Kelp Salt tastes salty (from the kelp) but also contains a number of additional nutrients which are beneficial for health.